LupoDiRoma/miscellanea/scala/url_shortener/README.txt

 The purpose of this project is to show how to build a url shortener in Scala using AKKA.
-This code is not meant to be production grade or ready to run (see use of the file system for persistence).
+This code is not meant to be production grade.
+That said, it does run out of the box.
 You are welcome to it and to expand it to suit your needs.

 Known limitations and designed expansions